DeepthaGirish/Deeptha/README.md

-#Confocal images analysis for study of LungMap Project
+#Images analysis for LungMap Project

 ##Packages to install